The Drowning (film)

-The Drowning is a 2016 American-Hong Kong thriller drama film directed by Bette Gordon and starring Josh Charles, Julia Stiles and Avan Jogia.
-It is based on Pat Barker's 2001 novel Border Crossing.
+The Drowning is a 2016 thriller drama film directed by Bette Gordon and starring Josh Charles, Julia Stiles and Avan Jogia.
+An American-Hong Kong co-production, the film is based on Pat Barker's 2001 novel Border Crossing.

 Plot

 The Drowning tells the story of a forensic psychologist haunted by his expert witness testimony that sent a young boy to prison for a chilling murder.
 When the boy later reappears in his life, he is drawn into a destructive, soul-searching reinvestigation of the case.